alvarosantamariagomez/sari/www/about.md

 The SARI interface is divided into two panels with separate vertical scrolling: the left panel contains all the processing options while the right panel is for visualization of the series and the analysis.
 Click to expand/collapse any of the following five blocks on the left panel as needed.
-Note that some OS and some web browsers apply a zoom to all web pages by default.
+Note that some OS and some web browsers apply a screen scaling to all web pages by default.
 It is recommended to adjust the browser zoom (usually ctrl + mouse wheel) so that all the controls, buttons, plots, etc. on both panels fit comfortably on the screen.

 ### I. Input data and format
 This block allows uploading and setting the series format before plotting.
 The input series file must be a text file with standard encoding (ASCII, UTF-8) and organized in columns generally corresponding to the epochs, the observed variables and their error bars.
 The series does not need to be evenly sampled.

 The user can upload GNSS series from local files in the standard *NEU/ENU* format (North/East, East/North, Up) or in the file formats produced by *PBO* (with extension *.pos*, version 1.1.0) and *NGL* (with extension *.tenv3*).
 The user only needs to set the time unit of the input series (days, weeks or years).

-<b><span style="color: red;">NEW FEATURE:</span></b> Alternatively, the user can upload GNSS series from online files available at specific web servers.
+Alternatively, the user can upload GNSS series from online files available at specific web servers.
 This is done via three field/value pairs (station, server and product) that must be included after the base SARI URL in any order.
 Similar fields are available for uploading a secondary series (see example below and the [<a href="#ancillary-information" target="_self">Ancillary information</a>](#iii.-ancillary-information) block).
 This feature allows webmasters of any GNSS series database (or any other type of series) to include a link on their webpages to open a specific GNSS series directly with SARI on a new browser tab.
+This also allows to run SARI from the command line in a UNIX-like desktop environnment using the [SARI shell script](https://github.com/alvarosantamariagomez/sari/blob/main/www/soln.snx).
 At this moment, the following servers and products are available via the URL:

 <table>